An industry super fund for all Australians

 Australian Catholic Superannuation has been a signatory to the United Nations Principles of Responsible Investment (UNPRI) since May 2009.
 These principles provide a framework for the investment community to achieve better long-term investment returns and more sustainable markets using ESG criteria.
 We encourage each of our investment managers to consider ESG factors alongside traditional financial measures when making investment decisions.

 In addition to the ESG integrated approach, Australian Catholic Superannuation also offers an investment option—Socially Responsible Balanced—that takes into account labour standards and environmental, social and ethical issues.
-This option is currently invested in the AMP Capital Responsible Investment Leaders Balanced Fund.
+This option is currently invested in the Australian Ethical Balanced Fund.

 Material exposure is considered to be where a company derives more than 10% of its total revenue from these industries.
 In addition to the specific negative screens, the underlying managers generally adopt a balanced scorecard approach to determine whether they can invest in a particular company.